Tebtunis archive: New documents from the Tebtunis archives

 Two papyri have been found that provide evidence regarding two officials, Apion and Kronion, who were in charge of the village record office in Tebtunis during the first half of the 1st century AD.
 This provides us with more information about certain events in the village of Tebtunis.
 These documents have been published in two volumes of Papyri from Tebtunis.
 The village record was directed by Apion from 7 AD to at least 25 AD and by 43 AD it was under the direction of Kronion, son of Apion, until 52 AD.

-Other papyri collections were unearthed in Tebtunis 1931 by archaeologist Carlo Anti Now are located in Florence and part of them in the Copenhagen museum.
+Other papyri collections were unearthed in Tebtunis 1931 by archaeologist Carlo Anti These are located in Florence and part in the Copenhagen museum.
 They have been gradually restored, read and published.

 Lexicological significance

 The Tebtunis papyri frequently provide also useful light on the usage of Koine Greek in the New Testament period.
-For example, the verb authentein, "to have authority", a hapax legomenon "ἅπαξ λεγόμενον" in the New Testament, is documented three times in relation to "bookkeepers having authority" in P.Fam.Tebt.15 (up to 114-15 AD).
+For example, the verb authentein, "to have authority", a hapax legomenon in the New Testament, is documented three times in relation to "bookkeepers having authority" in P.Fam.Tebt.15 (up to 114-15 AD).
 Texts from the Tebtunis papyri are referenced in both LSJ and BDAG lexicons, as well.